configcat/docs/website/docs/targeting/percentage-options.md

 ![Percentage options with targeting rules](/assets/targeting/percentage-options/percentage-options-with-targeting-rules.jpg)

-## Percentage options based on other User Attributes
+## Percentage Evaluation Attribute

-By default the percentage-based targeting is based on the User's `Identifier` attribute.
-You can also use other user attributes to evaluate the percentage-based targeting.
+The *percentage evaluation attribute* is the attribute that is used to split the users into groups.
+By default, the percentage evaluation attribute is the [User Object]'s `Identifier` attribute.
+You can also use other user attributes as the basis of the grouping (see an [example use case] below).

-You can change the evaluation attribute by clicking the 3 dots on the top right corner of the feature flag and select the **Change percentage attribute** option.

 ### How to change the percentage attribute?